pnpm/pnpm.io/docs/cli/install.md

 * Default: **false**
 * Type: **Boolean**

-If true, staleness checks for cached data will be bypassed, but missing data will be requested from the server.
+If `true`, staleness checks for cached data will be bypassed, but missing data will be requested from the server.
 To force full offline mode, use `--offline`.

 ### --ignore-scripts